GoogleCloudPlatform/PerfKitBenchmarker/tutorials/beginner_walkthrough/README.md

 ## Task 1.
 Install PerfKit Benchmarker

-in this lab, you use Cloud Shell and the
+In this lab, you use Cloud Shell and the
 [PKB repo in GitHub](https://github.com/GoogleCloudPlatform/PerfKitBenchmarker).

 1. Set up a virtualenv isolated Python environment within Cloud Shell.